xuj18/BioMe_weight_project/README.md

 Please cite "xxxx" if you use any of the R code for weight trajectory classification in your cohort/biobank, or if you use the weight trajectory PheWAS summary statistics in your study

-You can plug in your data (replace the your_data dataset, which is a place holder)
+You can plug in your own dataset (replace the your_data dataset, which is a place holder) to identify weight trajectory for participants in your study cohort

 Your dataset should be organized in a long format (e.g. ID, annual weight value, calendar year, like the example below)